gjwdyk/AWS-Lambda-in-CloudFormation/S3Bucket/README.md

 }
 ```

-The headers information of the respond from Lambda Function back to CloudFormation Stack up on the CloudFormation Delete Request.
+The headers information of the respond from Lambda Function back to CloudFormation Stack upon the CloudFormation Delete Request.

 ![CloudWatch Log Delete Header](CloudWatchLogDeleteHeader.png)